Runners love to brag about the benefits of running and no wonder! They are too good to keep a secret!

-I’m going to share my favorite reasons why I run and then you be sure to share yours in the comments!
+I’m going to share my favorite reasons why I love to run and then you be sure to share yours in the comments!

 This includes running while you are traveling which I think is so fulfilling!
 You will get to see new sights and people and will probably create some amazing memories that will stick with you if not highlight your trip or vacation!

-I’ve talked about the benefits of owning a treadmill here, and also we have treadmill workouts that you can do when the weather turns bad and you need to mix it up!
+I’ve talked about the benefits of owning a treadmill here, and I've given you some treadmill workouts that you can do when the weather turns bad and you need to mix it up!
 The flexibility that running has can be added to the list of awesome benefits of running.

 This does not mean that if you are not a runner you should not eat carbohydrates!
-I do not abide by the idea that cutting out an entire macronutrient is good for your health.
+I do not abide by the idea that cutting out an entire macro-nutrient is good for your health.
 Maybe as a stepping stone to weight loss but not as a long term sustainable lifestyle habit.
 That’s a whole other topic thought so let’s not get carried away right now!

 4. You will sleep better!
-This

 This should come with a footnote that says, you will sleep better if you are running early enough in the day.

 However running in the morning or afternoon will allow you to sleep more efficiently at night and remain in deep sleep for longer according to several studies.
-So run at just to right time to reap in the benefits of running. :)
+So run at just to right time to reap in the benefits of running for your body!

 5. The races are fun and keep you accountable and working towards your goals.

 It’s hard to have a goal to workout 4 times a week just for the sake of keeping fit and healthy.

-finish is something that runners live for!
+Not only that, but races have such a fun atmosphere and vibe!
+Those moments just before the gun goes off, when the struggle gets real, and that final push to the finish is something that runners live for!
 How's that for numerous benefits of running all wrapped up in one point?!

 If you think about it, it’s true that runners love the run itself but what they really crave are those endorphins that come from running that affect the way you feel after a run.
 If you ever are having trouble going out for a run, focus on how you will feel afterwards and see if it is not easier to get the job done.